Engineering 100-950

 Here is the wiring diagram again for your reference:

-Once you have your temperature sensor connected, it’s time to make a calibration curve.
+Once you have your TMP36 connected, it’s time to make a calibration curve.
 You can do this in the same manner as in the last lab using the cold chamber or going outside.
 Enter these calibration curves into your Arduino code by modifying the temperature variables with a slope-intercept equation, and verify that the serial monitor is producing realistic temperature values.
 Save these calibration curves (slope and intercept values) somewhere for later use!
 It may be less annoying to calibrate all of the sensors at the end once you have all the sensors connected but before you have the data logger plugged in.
 This is up to you!
 In whatever case, make sure to clearly record your slope and intercept values from the curves.

-4. Adding the Accelerometer
+5. Adding the Accelerometer

 The accelerometer we are using connects to 3.3v ONLY.
 DO NOT CONNECT TO 5V.